-The most significant research project for the team is the biannual Pennsylvania LGBT Health Needs Assessment.
-Learn more about this project here.
+The most significant research project for the team is the biannual Pennsylvania LGBTQ Health Needs Assessment.

 Other research projects include:

-Pennsylvania LGBTQ COVID-19 Vaccine Survey - The Bradbury-Sullivan LGBT Community Center, in partnership the Graduate School of Social Work and Social Research at Bryn Mawr College, has launched the Pennsylvania LGBTQ COVID-19 Vaccine Survey across the state, with a plan to collect data about vaccine hesitancy and barriers to care among Pennsylvania’s LGBTQ residents with regard to the COVID-19 vaccine.
-LGBTQ Pennsylvanians who are at least 18 years old are invited to participate in the confidential survey.
+Pennsylvania LGBTQ COVID-19 Vaccine Survey - Bradbury-Sullivan LGBT Community Center, in partnership with the Graduate School of Social Work and Social Research at Bryn Mawr College, launched the Pennsylvania LGBTQ COVID-19 Vaccine Survey across the state to collect data about vaccine hesitancy and barriers to care among Pennsylvania’s LGBTQ residents.
 The study was approved by the Institutional Review Board at Bryn Mawr College.

 - Nonsurgical Facial Injectable Use by Transgender Individuals - This research was conducted in partnership with Patrick Kelly, MPH at Temple University and was supported by a Temple University College of Public Health Visionary Research Award.
 The study examined theoretically relevant psychosocial characteristics of trans individuals who had and had not had nonsurgical facial injectable procedures (also known as pumping or fillers).
 The results of the study provided foundations for future investigations aiming to reduce engagement with non-licensed providers of these services and increase equitable access to gender-affirming care.